 The Board of Directors adheres to governance principles that assure the integrity and continued viability of the Company.
 The Board has responsibility for risk management oversight and for providing strategic guidance to the Company.
 The Board believes that it must stay well-informed about the issues, challenges and opportunities facing Daktronics so that the Board members can properly exercise their fiduciary responsibilities to our shareholders.
-As part of this process, the Board is kept informed of our business through discussions with the Chief Executive Officer and other officers, by reviewing material provided to them and by participating in meetings of the Board and its Committees.
+As part of this process, the Board is kept informed of our business through discussions with the Named Executive Officers, by reviewing material provided to them and by participating in meetings of the Board and its Committees.